BY MARIE LODI

 When using cannabis for pain relief, Dr. Frankel recommends starting low and going slow.
 “At the same time, adding a bit more THC to your CBD tincture may cause a bit of loopiness, but often that is much better than pain.”
 Basically, a buzz might be worth it, especially if it gets rid of your soreness.

-Head to your nearest MedMen marijuana dispensary to find the following pain-relieving products:
+Head to your nearest MedMen cannabis retailer to find the following pain-relieving products:

 Still have a craving for more cannabis related information?
 Have a look at this article that will teach you more about cannabis and your body.